How Did Roaches Get Inside My St. Louis Home?

 The problem with a cockroach infestation is that they are a dangerous pest to have in the home (not to mention the gross factor).
 Roaches can contaminate food and surface, spread harmful bacteria and pathogens and even cause allergies and asthma in young children.

 To prevent the threat of cockroaches, homeowners in St. Louis can help by sealing and closing off points of entry that roaches may use.
 You want to inspect the inside and outside of your home to find any cracks, holes, openings or other gaps that could be a perfect door for roaches.
 Seal off these openings with caulking or protective screens.
 Also, apply weather stripping to the door to ensure a nice tight seal.

-If you would like more information on cockroach control in St. Louis as well as our other pest control services in St. Louis, including our year round Signature Protection Plan, please contact us today!
+If you would like more information on cockroach control in St. Louis as well as our other pest control services in St. Louis, including our year round Protection plan, please contact us today!